huma-engineering/huma-docs/data-collection/modules/algorithm-based-assessments/index.md

 ---
-sidebar_position: 2
+sidebar_position: 4
-title: Algorithm-based assessments
+title: Algorithm-based Assessments
 ---

 Huma enables care teams to collect important health data for remote patient monitoring to help them advise and make decisions about their patients' healthcare plan.
 Algorithm-based assessments measure the possibility that an individual will experience a medical event or specific outcome.